IBE160/SG-Nettgrupp1/docs/Fase-1/PRD.md

 *   FR001: The system shall display an up-to-date product catalog for "Cigars and Accessories" including name, description, price, and real-time stock quantity.
 *   FR002: The system shall display "Land of origin" and "Vitola" for each product on its detail page.
-*   FR003: The system shall provide simplified, relatable language for taste/flavor descriptions to aid newcomers.
+*   FR003: The system shall provide simplified, relatable language for taste/flavor descriptions.
 *   FR004: The system shall allow customers to add products to a shopping cart.
 *   FR005: The system shall automatically update the shopping cart with product changes.
 *   FR006: The system shall provide a checkout page for customers to enter essential details (email, optional phone).